hmgtech/DynamicTextForge/README.md

-# LeadPages Text Manager
+# Dynamic Text Forge
-##### AI/Python Take-home Test

-LeadPages Text Manager is a tool to extract and replace text in JSON files for LeadPages.
-It provides functionalities to extract text from textboxes and buttons, keeping track of the text types, and replace the content of the extracted text with new context using AI prompts.
+##### Dynamic Text Forge is a Python-based tool for extracting and transforming text content from JSON representations of landing pages.
+It integrates AI prompts to dynamically replace existing text, enabling easy customization of landing page content.

 ## Features